Jewelmj/Multi-Dataset-Analysis/README.md

-About:
+About: These are the diffrent Data analysis projects i have done.

-Time of devolopment: during my third year of B-tech, 2024.
+Time of devolopment: during my Second year of B-tech, 2023.